srohatgi/rt/README.md

 =======================
 This project serves as an experimental area for developing, testing real time communication.

-Following is the primary use case:
+Following is the primary *use case*:

 1. user `connects` device to push cloud
 1. user's device/ app is `pushed` number of unread feeds (and change id/ timestamp)